inpatient/OUTPATIENT US Clinical Experience

 MD2B Connect Physician ID # 169

 Where will this rotation take place: This outpatient US clinical experience will take place in Chicago.
-Please note that the preceptor has two offices that are approximately twenty miles apart.
+Please note that the preceptor clinic and hospital are approximately twenty-seven miles apart.
 You will be responsible for arranging your own transportation to these locations.

 Hours: Monday to Friday 8 AM to 7 PM (Mon, Tues, Thurs, Fri at one location; Wednesday at the other location)